-2.2 State Space Models
+3.2 State Space Models

 In this section we introduce the two primary forms of models that we use in this text: differential equations and difference equations.
 Both make use of the notions of state, inputs, outputs and dynamics to describe the behavior of a system.
+We also briefly discuss modeling of finite state systems.